A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Competitive Analysis

 \subsubsection{Adversary Step}

+As defined in Section~\ref{subsec: adversary stash}, if $\ADVaftArrivals$ contains a packet in slot $t$, then the adversary gains the transmission credit of $\advcredit^t_t = w^t(\ADVaftArrivals[t])$.
+Otherwise, the adversary's transmission credit equals $\advcredit^t_t = \minwt(\planPaftArrivals, t)$.
+(The overall adversary credit for this step also includes the adjustment credit, but in this section we focus only on the relation between the transmission credit and the potential change in the adversary step.)

-The adversary schedules $j = \ADV^\sigma[t]$, and $j$ is removed from the adversary schedule $\varADV$, i.e., we set $\ADV\setindexA = \ADV^\sigma\setminus \braced{j}$.
-(Then $\advgain^t$ is the sum of $w^t_j$ and weight adjustments in $\varADV$, but here we focus on the potential change and we will not be dealing with $\advgain^t$ for now.)
-As we will not make other changes to $\varADV$, invariant~{\InvariantA} will be preserved.
-Below, we show that with appropriate changes invariant~{\InvariantB} will be preserved after the adversary step.
-Also, denoting by $\DeltaPsiADV$ the change of the potential in the adversary step, we prove the following auxiliary inequality:
+Except for possibly removing packet $\ADVaftArrivals[t]$ from $\varADV$, if it is defined, we will not make other changes to $\varADV$, so invariant~{\InvariantA} will be preserved.
+Below we show that with appropriate changes invariant~{\InvariantB} will also be preserved after the adversary step.
+Further, denoting by $\DeltaPsiADV$ the change of the potential in the adversary step, we prove the following auxiliary inequality:

+Recall that throughout Section~\ref{subsec: transmitting a packet} we denote the packet scheduled by the algorithm in step $t$ by $p$.

-The proof is divided into two cases, depending on whether or not $j\in P$.
-As packet weights are not changed in the adversary step, below we omit the superscript $t$ in the notations for weights.
+The proof of inequality~\eqref{eq:advStepCost} is divided into two cases, depending on whether or not $\ADVaftArrivals[t]$ is defined.
+As packet weights are not changed in the adversary step, below we omit the superscript $t$ in the notation for weights.